Ashu-14-oct/TaskVault/README.md

 # TaskVault Server

-This project is a Todo web server built with Node.js, Express, and MongoDB.
-It includes user signup and login functionalities, JWT-based authentication, and CRUD operations for managing todos.
+Built with Node.js, Express, and MongoDB.
+It includes user signup and login functionalities, JWT-based authentication, and CRUD operations for managing your todo list.

 ## Features